bifravst/bifravst/README.rst

 - *How do devices send data into the cloud?*
 - *How can the data be sent to the devices?*
 - *How can users and other services interact with the devices?*
-- *How can you update the application firmware of your devices while they are deployed in the field?*
+- *How can you upgrade the application firmware of your devices while they are deployed in the field?*
 - *How can you develop a cellular IoT product that maximizes battery life, minimizes data usage, and handles unreliable connectivity gracefully?*